timeplus-io/docs/docs/public-beta-2.md

 **Resource Tables UI**
   * Resource tables (such as Sources, Streams, Sinks. etc.) now show a Created By/On column.
   * These tables no longer auto-refresh.
 Click the arrow icon at the top-right corner to manually refresh the table.
-  * For Versioned and Changelog streams, the row count and earliest/latest event columns are now hidden.
+  * For Versioned and Changelog streams, we now show a key icon to indicate that it's not an Append-Only stream.
+The row count and earliest/latest event columns are also now hidden.

 **Query Page**
   * Added keyboard shortcuts to add or remove comments in the SQL editor: `⌘/` to toggle line comment, and `⇧⌥A` to toggle block comment.